 Currently, the APSA Mentor Program accepts applications from mentees twice a year, once at the beginning of the fall semester and once at the beginning of the spring semester.
 Mentees are matched with volunteer APSA Mentors who are senior and advanced scholars and practitioners in the discipline.
 Short term and long term matches are available.
 Mentor matches are dependent upon availability of mentors.

 If you have any questions about the program, please contact [email protected]

 The Matching Process

-APSA accepts mentor requests for professional advice and for short-term and long-term mentoring.
+APSA accepts mentor requests for professional advice and for short-term (one semester) and long-term (one academic year) mentoring.
 Given your stated preferences and mentor question(s), we do our best to find a suitable mentor match.
 Matched mentors and mentees are encouraged to continue the relationship beyond the official APSA mentoring period if they find it mutually beneficial.

 Matched mentees and mentors must agree to engage in the mentoring process in a professional and courteous fashion.
 Please respond to emails or phone calls in a timely fashion in order to move the mentoring process along in a productive manner.
 Mentors and mentees should discuss communication and time commitment expectations prior to engaging in the mentoring process.